microscaler/BRRTRouter/README.md

 just build-pet-store
 ```

-This wraps `./scripts/build_pet_store.sh` so you can pass cargo flags after the task.
+Builds the Pet Store example; you can pass cargo flags after the task.

 ## 🧪 Running Tests